On the Gelfand property for complex symmetric pairs: The notion of a Gelfand pair and a theorem of equivalence

 \subsection{A theorem about the equivalence of two notions}

-In this section we prove that Definitions \ref{def:GP} and \ref{def:GP-Gross} are equivalent over an algebraically closed field when $H$ is reductive.
+In this section we prove that Definitions \ref{def:GP} and \ref{def:GP-Gross} are equivalent over the field of complex numbers when $H$ is reductive.
 In the notation of Remark \ref{rem:GP1-2-3}, we prove that GP1 is equivalent to GP2.
 For this we need to recall the notion and a theorem about admissible morphisms.

 \begin{definition}[\cite{ag-duke}, Def.
 6.0.1] Let $\pi$ be an action of a reductive group $G$ on a smooth affine variety $X$.
 We say that an algebraic automorphism $\sigma$ of $X$ is $G$-admissible if it \begin{itemize} \item normalizes $\pi(G)$, that is, $\sigma \pi(G) \sigma^{-1} \subseteq \pi(G)$. \item squares to an element of the action, that is, $\sigma^2\in\pi(G)$. \item preserves closed $G$-orbits $\cO\subset X$, that is, $\sigma(\cO)=\cO$. \end{itemize} \end{definition}